AlexD717/Wakatime-Mobile/README.md

 - Customizable time ranges

 ## AI Disclosure
-AI was used for documentation help, debugging, and some of the images.
+AI was used for documentation help and debugging.